Chemical Pathology Directorate

-Dr Morris leads an active research team publishing 242 refereed publications, reviews and book chapters and being awarded over $7 million in competitive research grants.
-His research investigates the pathophysiology of metabolic bone disease and the effects of hormones including vitamin D funded by the National Health and Medical Research Council and Australian Research Council, the major competitive funding bodies in Australia.
-His latest work has identified the basis for vitamin D requirement to reduce the risk of fractures amongst the elderly.
-He was invited to present the Louis Avioli Memorial Lecture at the 2009 Annual Scientific Meeting of the American Society for Bone and Mineral Research on this topic.
-He is also Deputy Chair of a South Australian Department of Health Working Party on Osteoporosis and Fracture Prevention.
+Professor Morris leads an active research team that has received over $10 million in competitive research grants and has published 280 refereed publications, reviews and book chapters.
+His research interest includes the pathophysiology of metabolic bone disease and the effects of hormones including vitamin D funded by the National Health and Medical Research Council and Australian Research Council, the major competitive funding bodies in Australia.
+His latest work has identified anabolic actions of vitamin D following metabolism within bone tissue providing a molecular mechanism for vitamin D requirement to reduce the risk of fractures amongst the elderly.
+He was awarded the Louis Avioli Memorial Lectureship for 2009 by the American Society for Bone and Mineral Research on this topic.